1990 First Union 400

 The 1990 First Union 400 was the seventh stock car race of the 1990 NASCAR Winston Cup Series season and the 40th iteration of the event.
 The race was held on Sunday, April 22, 1990, in North Wilkesboro, North Carolina at the North Wilkesboro Speedway, a 0.625 mi oval short track.
 The race took the scheduled 400 laps to complete.
-At race's end, King Racing driver Brett Bodine would benefit from a late race caution and pull away in the late stages of the race to take his first and only career NASCAR Winston Cup Series victory and his only victory of the season.
+At the race's end, King Racing driver Brett Bodine would benefit from a late race caution and pull away in the late stages of the race to take his first and only career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the podium, Hendrick Motorsports driver Darrell Waltrip and Richard Childress Racing driver Dale Earnhardt would finish second and third, respectively.

 The race would become controversial after a late race caution came out for Kenny Wallace during the last round of green flag pit stops.
-Many had thought that during when the pace car had came out and the leaders had raced to the caution, that Dale Earnhardt was in the lead.
+Many had thought that when the pace car had come out, and the leaders had raced to the caution, that Dale Earnhardt was in the lead.
 However, after NASCAR officials had spent more than 20 laps sorting out the restart order, they determined that Brett Bodine was in the lead.
 Bodine would then cruise to his only victory of his career.
 Despite numerous protests from competitors, the victory still remains official to this day.

 Background

-North Wilkesboro Speedway is a short oval racetrack located on U.S. Route 421, about five miles east of the town of North Wilkesboro, North Carolina, or 80 miles north of Charlotte.
+North Wilkesboro Speedway is a short oval racetrack located on U.S. Route 421, about five miles east of North Wilkesboro, North Carolina, or 80 miles north of Charlotte.
 It measures 0.625 mi and features a unique uphill backstretch and downhill frontstretch.
 It has previously held races in NASCAR's top three series, including 93 Winston Cup Series races.
 The track, a NASCAR original, operated from 1949, NASCAR's inception, until the track's original closure in 1996.
 The speedway briefly reopened in 2010 and hosted several stock car series races before closing again in the spring of 2011.
-It was re-opened in August 2022 for grassroots racing.
+It was reopened in August 2022 for grassroots racing.